Skip to main content

 But beware – only top book-keepers achieve all of the above, so take very special care when recruiting as you will be putting all your trust in this one person.
 Thoroughly check references and find someone to check their skills, perhaps your accountant.
 What you are looking for is a reconciler, not just an input clerk.

 BookCheck supplies lots of current client references with full contact details for prospective clients.
-You can also see our testimonials here
+You can also see our testimonials here.

 What do management accounts look like?